-- Students in P-TECH will graduate with a high school diploma and an associate degree from Front Range Community College.
+- Students in P-TECH will graduate with a high school diploma and an AAS degree from Front Range Community College.

 - P-TECH students will also receive mentorship and internship opportunities with CISCO, Comcast, Peak Resources, and Seagate Technologies

-- SVVSD, Front Range, Cisco, Comcast, PEAK Resources, and Seagate Technologies work together to align the curriculum to meet the needs of cybersecurity careers in related fields and identify pathways to completion of a 4-year degree at Colorado colleges.
+- SVVSD, Front Range, Cisco, Comcast, PEAK Resources, and Seagate Technologies work together to align the curriculum to meet the needs of cybersecurity careers in related fields.

 What is RaptorTECH?

 RaptorTECH is a Pathways in Technology Early College High School or “P-TECH” school.
 Students graduate with a high school diploma from St. Vrain Valley Schools and Associate of Applied Science (AAS) degree from Front Range Community College.
 Students also receive mentorships and internships with Seagate Technologies, Comcast, Cisco, and Peak Resources (“Industry Partners”).
 The AAS degree is free of cost to students.

 How does RaptorTECH work?